-This Nightfall weapon was by far the most popular reward for that activity during Season of the Chosen—and for good reason.
-This void 140rpm Hand Cannon hits hard and can roll a series of good combinations, such as Outlaw and Overflow alongside One for All or Rampage.
-The Palindrome is temporarily out of the rotation during the first few weeks of Season of the Splicer but will return throughout the season.
+This Nightfall weapon was by far the most popular reward for that activity during most of Year Four—and for good reason.
+This void 140rpm Hand Cannon hits hard and can roll a series of good combinations, such as Outlaw and Overflow alongside One for All (and Rampage before Season of the Risen).

 Waking Vigil (Arc, 140rpm)